USS Thomas Hudner Deploys in U.S. 5th Fleet

-230724-N-AL206-1081 GULF OF ADEN (July 24, 2023) Cmdr.
-Shelby Nikitin, commanding officer, USS Thomas Hudner (DDG 116) serves Seaman Jonathon Lawler during a meal for sailors with birthdays in July aboard the guided-missile destroyer USS Thomas Hudner (DDG 116) while underway in the Gulf of Aden, July 24, 2023.
+230731-N-AL206-1074 GULF OF ADEN (July 31, 2023) Operations Specialist 3rd Class Jayson Belser stands watch in the Combat Information Center aboard the guided-missile destroyer USS Thomas Hudner (DDG 116) while underway in the Gulf of Aden, July 31, 2023.
 Thomas Hudner is deployed to the U.S. 5th Fleet Area of operations to help ensure maritime security and stability in the Middle East region.
 (U.S. Navy photo by Mass Communication Specialist 2nd Class Kerri Kline)

 |Date Taken: